SrBrahma/GitHub-Repository-Manager/README.md

 - Search and clone public repositories

-- Only show Repository creation icon when logged

-- Git not installed message

 - Other repositories found by the Cloned Repository Searcher.
 Useful for quickly opening a repository you don't own.

 - Visualize without cloning (useful for getting some value or checking something from some repository)